Erlemar/dswok/Metrics and losses/Regression metrics.md

 1. **Mean Absolute Error (MAE)**: average of the absolute differences between predicted and actual values.
 It is easy to understand as it is expressed in the same units as the target variable.

 $$\text{MAE} = \frac{1}{n} \sum_{i=1}^{n} |y_i - \hat{y}_i|$$
 2. **Mean Squared Error (MSE)**: the average of the squared differences between predicted and actual values.
 More sensitive to outliers.
-Differentiable, hence often used as a loss function.
+Differentiable, hence often used as a [[Losses|loss function]].

 $$\text{MSE} = \frac{1}{n} \sum_{i=1}^{n} (y_i - \hat{y}_i)^2$$